PrincetonUniversity/removing_tedium/08_automatic_data_analysis/README.md

 ## Running scripts just before you start the day using cron

 `cron` is a scheduler used to run commands at specific times.
 It is not available on the cluster head nodes.
-However, we can use it on our local machines.
+However, we can use it on our **local machine**.
 Below shows the format of an entry in `crontab`:

 ```
 * * * * * command